 3. Hike Among the Colors:

 While Skyline Drive offers stunning views, hiking allows you to immerse yourself in the fall colors up close.
-Shenandoah National Park has over 500 miles of hiking trails, ranging from easy strolls to challenging climbs.
-Choose a trail that suits your fitness level and interests.
-Some recommended hikes for fall foliage include:
+And shenandoah National Park has over 500 miles of hiking trails, ranging from easy strolls to challenging climbs.
+Choose a trail that suits your fitness level and interests Most people skip this — try not to..

 - Dark Hollow Falls Trail: A short, easy trail leading to a beautiful waterfall surrounded by colorful trees.